SNAP Eligibility Calculator – New Hampshire

 Can I get SNAP in New Hampshire if I just lost my job?

-Does rent impact SNAP benefit amounts in New Hampshire?
+Does rent affect SNAP benefit amounts in New Hampshire?

-Does New Hampshire use a Standard Utility Allowance in SNAP?
+Does New Hampshire use a Standard Utility Allowance for SNAP?

 Do Social Security and SSI count as income for SNAP in New Hampshire?